Andrewalderton/frontend-nanodegree-feedreader/README.md

 ##Usage
 To run the app, you can download the files, or clone the repository, and then open the `index.html` file.

+Alternatively, a live version of the project can be found [here](http://andrewalderton.github.io/frontend-nanodegree-feedreader).

 Jasmine test results will display at the bottom of the page.

 To review the test code for this project, open the `feedreader.js` file located at `jasmine/spec`.